Alexanthos/publication-date-extractor/README.md

 ## How to use

 In order to use the pipeleine with our data, the data have to be in the right format.
-That can be done by running the following command where only input and output path are mandatory arguments: <br>
+That can be done by running the following command.
+Only input and output path are mandatory arguments and possible output tpyes are csv or pickle (pkl) files. <br>
 ~~~
 $ python preprocessing_finetune.py \
 --input-path <original_dataset_path>